qzq92/CKAN_Airgap/README.rst

 Documentation
 ------------
-I have provided my personal documentation as a .odt file for reference on how to integrate CKAN with Windows Active Directory, purging of user accounts and data ,etc.
+Attached documentation in .odt file provides information on how to setup, integrate CKAN with Windows Active Directory, purging of user accounts and data.
+Backing up of data is not included.

 Installation
 ------------